hmoragrega/ms/README.md

 # A microservice in Go

-This microservice will answer to HTTP request on port 80 with a micro "hello world"
+This microservice will answer to HTTP requests on port 80 with a mini version of "hello world"

 ## Build